 A fun historic tourist town on the west side of Maui.
-You could find lots of free parking at the end of Front Street to park your car.
+You could find lots of free parking certain lot and also at the end of Front Street to park your car.

 - Banyan Tree.
 A photo-worthy gigantic tree planted in 1873 and now stands over 50 feet high and fills an entire city block.

 - Front Street.
 Located oceanfront in this historic town.
 There are lots of restaurants, shops, art vendors and galleries.
 This is a must-do to hang out and buy souvenirs.
 Take a photo sitting on Forrest Gump Bench (outside Bubba Gump Shrimp) and pretend to ‘walk in Forrest’s shoes’.

 - Whale Watching.
 Peak season is in Jan/Feb, but the entire season lasts from mid-May to late November.
 You can catch the site of whale fins from ashore at Kaanapali Beach, Papawai Point (west of Maalaea), Big Beach (Makena).
 For a best view, take a cruise from the harbour.
 Note: If you get motion sickness this activity might not be for you; if you do go, sit in the back of the boat and gravol is also highly recommended.